tlindner/coco_key_test/ReadMe.md

 This program does nothing until a keyboard interrupt is generated.
 Then the joystick buttons are check and possible updated.
 If no joystick buttons were press port B is rolled one bit at a time and port A is read looking for a low bit.
 If a key press is detected it's symbol is reversed.
 A count is kept of the number of interrupts generated.

+## Raw ROM

+This is a ROMable version of the forward keyboard test program.

 --

 tim lindner